 Caused by Fungus

-Timing Leaf spots on pear during summer and early autumn, cankers on juniper all year round producing orange gelatinous mass of spores in spring
+Timing Leaf spots on pear during summer and early autumn; cankers on juniper year-round, producing orange gelatinous spore masses in spring

 What is pear rust?

 Pear rust is a disease caused by the fungus Gymnosporangium sabinae, which causes bright orange spots on the upper surfaces of pear leaves in summer and early autumn.

 This fungus attacks both pears and junipers.
 In fact it needs both plants in order to complete its life cycle.

 - On pears Bright orange spots on the upper leaf surface.
 As summer progresses brown, gall-like outgrowths develop on the corresponding lower leaf surface.
 Fruit may be affected, but this is much less common.
 In mainland Europe the fungus can also cause perennial cankers (lesions in the bark) on the branches, which can be damaging to young trees in particular.
 So far, however, these have not been common in the UK

 - On junipers Perennial swellings on stems and branches, producing orange, jelly-like outgrowths in spring following periods of high humidity